ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 ### Key Management

-By default our scripts import our [Pre-Generated Private Key](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts#L30) to our [`xKeychain`](https://github.com/ava-labs/avalanchejs/blob/46ce89f395133702320a77cba4bb9cb818b48fe8/examples/avm/buildExportTx-cchain-avax.ts#L31) to obtain signers.
+The sample code imports the [Pre-Generated Private Key](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts#L30) to our [`xKeychain`](https://github.com/ava-labs/avalanchejs/blob/46ce89f395133702320a77cba4bb9cb818b48fe8/examples/avm/buildExportTx-cchain-avax.ts#L31) to obtain signers.
 Before we begin executing scripts on Fuji, we must replace the default key with our private key.

 You can import the keys you use with AvalancheJS directly in the AvalancheJS example script by doing the following: